Bimota Tesi: Mechanical features

 The steering system was significantly improved.
 While the first-generation Tesi was extremely sensitive to setup changes and required very stiff suspension to ensure high-speed stability, the new version offered greater comfort and more effective damping.

 The Vyrus retained the 90° V-twin engine sourced from Ducati.
-The prototype used the 900 SS engine, but the production model was equipped with the Ducati 1000 Monster engine, producing 85.5 horsepower at 8,000 rpm and 9 kg·m of torque at 6,300 rpm.
+The prototype used the Ducati 900 SS engine, but the production model was equipped with the Ducati Monster 1000 engine, producing 85.5 horsepower at 8,000 rpm and 9 kg·m of torque at 6,300 rpm.

 Fuel was delivered through a 45 mm electronic fuel injection system from Microtec.

 The rake angle was adjustable between 18° and 24°, altering the trail from 80 mm to 106 mm.
 The wheelbase measured 1,365 mm.

 The suspension was supplied by FG and was adjustable for preload, rebound, and compression.

 Braking was handled by two floating 320 mm discs at the front and a single 310 mm fixed disc at the rear, gripped by Brembo calipers with four pistons at the front and two at the rear.
 Unlike modern trends, these calipers were not radially mounted.

 The dry weight was reduced to 150 kg, and the fuel tank had a 16-liter capacity, including 3 liters of reserve fuel.

 The Vyrus was fitted with 120/70 × 17 front tires and 180/55 × 17 rear tires, mounted on six-spoke forged aluminum wheels.